 Alexei went sailing often and he continuously tried to express his emotional exaltation on canvas.
 He literally painted for days and nights.
 It is not a coincidence that his paintings are filled with light.
 Only an artist living near the sea could only develop such a beaming palette: an artist who grew up by the sea, by its waves and reflections; an artist who is spiritually connected to the sea.
 That is why seascapes are his favorite subject – warm or cold, light or dark – they are always majestic.

-Love to painting brought Alexei to Kharkov Academy of Art and Design.
-Upon graduation, Alexei decided to devote himself to plein air painting – the most difficult and the most authentic.
-Plein air is often associated with very uncomfortable conditions, but as a reward, the artist receives the most intimate connection with nature, working in the environment, which is impossible to describe or replicate in the studio.
+The love for painting brought Alexei to the Kharkov Academy of Art and Design.
+Upon graduation, Alexei decided to devote himself to plein air painting – the most difficult, yet the most authentic.
+Plein air is often associated with very uncomfortable conditions, but as a reward, the artist receives the most intimate connection with nature.
+You get to work in an environment which is impossible to describe or replicate in the studio.
 Alexei is the follower of the Russian Realism School of landscape painting.
 His works are sincere, raw, void of any photographic dryness, rich in color and remarkable in the precision of the moment.
 Truly, the nature itself is Alexei’s workshop; he travels extensively, exploring every opportunity that his “workshop” gives him.
-That is why his works are different from one another – nature is always changing.
+That is why his works are so different from one another – nature is always changing.

 Alexei is a regular competitor in the most prestigious national and international exhibitions.
-He holds the title of the member of the Artist’s Union of Ukraine.
+He is a member of the Artist’s Union of Ukraine.